Skip to main content

 After deduction, check:

-• whether each accounts[].available value changed as expected
+• whether each sources[].available value changed as expected

 Error Format